zzpudding/Digital-cookbook-OverChef/README.md

 # Digital-cookbook-OverChef

 ## What is *OverChef*
->*OverChef*, a digital cooking software, provides functionalities such as quickly off-line searching and add/delete recipes.
+>*OverChef*, a digital cookbook software, provides functionalities such as quickly off-line searching and add/delete recipes.
 It helps users to cook a dish in an efficient and less wasting way.

 ## Requirement
 - Install Eclipse and MySQL server (such as MAMP, MySQL Workbench)